 Steps of the eviction process in Nevada:

-- Tenant’s affidavit is filed.
+- Affidavit is filed.

-- If granted, order for removal is posted.
+- Order for removal is issued.

 - Possession of property is returned to landlord.

 Evicting a tenant in Nevada can take around one to six weeks, depending on the reason for the eviction.
 If tenants file an affidavit, request a continuance, or file an appeal, the process can take longer.

 In Nevada, a landlord cannot legally evict a tenant without cause.
 Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms or illegal activity.
 Even so, proper notice must first be given before ending the tenancy.

 |Lease Violation||5 Days||Maybe|

 In Nevada, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 7 days’ notice to pay rent or vacate the premises.
 This notice period excludes weekends and court-observed holidays.
 If the tenant does not pay or vacate the premises after that time, the landlord can move forward and file an eviction lawsuit.

 Unless the lease states otherwise, rent is due at the beginning of each pay period and is considered late in Nevada the day immediately after its due date.
 So for example, if rent is due on the first of the month, it is considered late starting on the second of the month (if not paid in full).

 Eviction for No Lease or End of Lease